 This article is going to highlight some of the things you can do if you are looking to make poker your profession be it live, online, or both.
 Certain skills and disciplines are meant to be cultivated for the same.

-Poker players seem to think that they’re all "Tom Gone's" or "Feel like Ivey's" and can sit down in any game and kill the table.
-The reality is that this is only the case for a very few elite players.
+Poker players seem to think that they’re all “Tom Gone’s” or “Feel like Ivey’s” and can sit down in any game and kill the table.
+The reality is that this is only the case for very few elite players.
 You have to be honest to yourself about your skills and abilities.
-Are you a tournament player or a cash player, what is the bank roll you can afford, what stakes it permits you to play?
-If you are a tournament player, live or online, are you absolutely certain you should be playing the millionaire or get rich race or all the high investment high return tournaments?
+Are you a tournament player or a cash player, what is the bankroll you can afford, what stakes it permits you to play?
+If you are a tournament player, live or online, are you absolutely certain you should be playing the millionaire or get a rich race or all the high investment high return tournaments?
 For the live players, should you really be jumping in every 2.5,5,10 & 25k game on the planet?

 Cash players have the same problem, but identifying it is far more difficult.
 Let’s say you’re a 25/50 player and you have a decent win rate over a large sample.
 You would think that you can just jump in any 50/100 game right?
 Wrong!

 The truth is, every 50/100 game is different.
-If you have bad position or a really tough table, your win rate will decline dramatically and in extreme cases you may be "THE FISH".
+If you have a bad position or a really tough table, your win rate will decline dramatically and in extreme cases, you may be “THE FISH”.
 There is no shame in leaving the table and looking for another or even dropping shifting down gears in stakes if there are not any good games available at your usual stake.

-Multi tabling to beat the variance or becoming a rake back pro was a realistic possibility sometime back.
+Multi-tabling to beat the variance or becoming a rake back pro was a realistic possibility sometime back.
 You could simply learn basic strategy, study some charts, and load up table after table until you dint know what was happening anymore..

-You can play a very bot like game and break even at the tables.
-This was enough, because monthly rake back payments would follow.
+You can play a very bot-like game and break even at the tables.
+This was enough because monthly rake back payments would follow.
 It was not unheard of for players to get close to 40% rake back and live off that payment each and every month providing they got enough hands in.

 Doesn’t sound like much fun to me, but it worked for many and it certainly beats 9 to 5 jobs.

-Screw quantity choose Quality.
+Screw quantity chooses Quality.
 I would now advise lowering the number of tables you play.
 Instead, really focus on every decision you make, take lots of notes and you will be surprised at how quickly you improve.
 Your game, and allow you to move up the stakes much quicker.

-The days of being able to just show up at a poker game and play roulette poker and book a win are long gone my friends.
+The days of being able to just show up at a poker game and play roulette poker and book a win are long gone, my friends.
 The game has evolved and you have absolutely no chance of cashing out on any stake for a long period of time without learning and evolving in your game.
-The introduction of training sites, mentors, books and more coaches in the market has brought about a sharp increase in the average skill level.
+The introduction of training sites, mentors, books, and more coaches in the market has brought about a sharp increase in the average skill level.